 - Scheduling future maintenance tasks.

-- Managing inventory—spare parts, tools, and materials—for future maintenance work.
+- Managing inventory, like spare parts, tools, and materials, for future maintenance work.

 Industries that rely heavily on industrial maintenance include manufacturing, construction, mining, oil and gas, electricity, and automotive.
 Businesses within these sectors rely on hundreds of expensive, critical pieces of equipment to fulfill customer expectations.

-For this reason, running a strategic maintenance program is paramount to sustainable success.
-A solid plant maintenance plan helps optimize upkeep costs, maximize uptime potential, and increase long-term profitability.
+That's why running a smart maintenance program is critical to long-term success.
+A solid plant maintenance plan helps optimize costs, maximize uptime, and increase long-term profitability.

-Essentially, industrial maintenance revolves around proactively remedying maintenance issues so important assets won’t fail unexpectedly.
+Industrial maintenance is about fixing problems before they happen so critical equipment doesn't fail unexpectedly.
 Most industrial facilities use a combination of maintenance strategies to meet these goals, including:

-Preventive maintenance involves a proactive approach to equipment upkeep.
-It requires routine servicing to prevent future failures.
+Preventive maintenance (PM) involves a proactive approach to equipment upkeep.
+It requires routine servicing to prevent future failures, achieving the kind of results that helped Electro Cycle increase planned maintenance by 30%.

 Plant managers schedule periodic maintenance based on machine usage, time-based recommendations, and equipment history.
-A common example of PM is changing an automobile’s engine oil every 5,000 miles or three months.
+A common example of industrial preventive maintenance is lubricating production line bearings every 1,000 operating hours or inspecting heating, ventilation, and air conditioning systems quarterly in food processing facilities.

 Reactive maintenance